zama-ai/concrete-ml/use_case_examples/cifar_brevitas_with_model_splitting/README.md

 But this can be improved by searching for a better `p_error`.

-One way to do this is to do a binary search using the Virtual Library to estimate the impact of the `p_error` on the final accuracy of our model.
+One way to do this is to do a binary search using FHE simulation to estimate the impact of the `p_error` on the final accuracy of our model.
-Using the first 1000 samples of CIFAR-10 train set we ran the search to find the highest `p_error` such that the difference in accuracy between the Virtual Library and the clear model was below 1 point.
+Using the first 1000 samples of CIFAR-10 train set we ran the search to find the highest `p_error` such that the difference in accuracy between the FHE-simulated and the clear model was below 1 point.
 This search yielded a `p_error` of approximately 0.05.
 We use only a subset of the training set to make the search time acceptable, but one can either modify this number, or even do [bootstrapping](<https://en.wikipedia.org/wiki/Bootstrapping_(statistics)>), to have a better estimate.
 We provide a [script](./p_error_search.py) to run the `p_error` search.
 Results may differ since it relies on random simulation.

 Obviously the accuracy difference observed is only a simulation on these 1000 samples so a verification of this result is important to do.
-We validated this `p_error` choice by running 40 times the inference of the 1000 samples using the Virtual Library and the maximum difference in accuracy that we observed was of 2 points, which seemed relatively okay.
+We validated this `p_error` choice by running 40 times the inference of the 1000 samples using simulation and the maximum difference in accuracy that we observed was of 2 points, which seemed acceptable.

 Once we had this `p_error` validated we re-run the FHE inference using this new `p_error`, on the same machine (c6i.metal) and got the following results: